 These include:

 ● Appointing a lasting power of attorney (LPA).
-While this doesn’t deal directly with your death allows a person who is at least 21 years of age, to voluntarily appoint one or more persons to make decisions and act on his behalf should he lose mental capacity one day.
-A donee can be appointed to act in the two broad areas of personal welfare and property & affairs matters.
+While this doesn’t deal directly with your death, it allows a person who is at least 21 years of age to voluntarily appoint one or more persons to make decisions and act on his behalf should he lose mental capacity one day.
+A donee can be appointed to act in the two broad areas of personal welfare and property and affairs matters.

 ● Writing a will.
 This is a legal document that dictates how your estate is to be distributed after death.
 This gives you the ability to specify detailed instructions to be carried out, and who shall receive the inheritance.
 If you don’t have a will when you pass on, your estimate will be distributed according to the Singapore Intestate Succession Act.